-- 1st lunch will be monitored by a supervisor in a classroom and will be REQUIRED for ALL students on ICU.
-The monitor's job will be to SUPERVISE the students on ICU. - Students will stay in this room for the full 30 minutes of lunch, even if they finish early.
-Students not on ICU will not be allowed in this room. - Students that go home for lunch that are on the ICU list MUST stay. - If a student doesn't show for lunch ICU, they will receive a detention and will meet with the building principal. - 1.7 Internet Acceptable Use/Internet Use Policy: The Springfield School District provides computers/iPads for student to use in the media center, in various classrooms, and in lab locations.
+1.9 Internet Acceptable Use/Internet Use Policy: The Springfield School District provides computers/iPads for students to use in the media center, in various classrooms, and in lab locations.
 Students are expected to respect the value of this equipment and accept responsibility for its proper care and use.
 Improper use of the Internet will result in the loss of computer privileges for a period of time ranging from one week to a calendar year, depending on the seriousness or frequency of the infraction.